-Hey, thanks for stopping by! 😀
+Hey, thanks for stopping by my review! 😀

 EZ Bay Payday is another one of those “make money online” Clickbank products making pretty bold income claims of $500 dropping in your pocket daily from eBay.